jillbowen/Vinyl_Records/spec.md

 - [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm
-- [ ] You have a large number of small Git commits
+- [X] You have a large number of small Git commits:
+    Definitely should have had more commits!
+But commited whenever I thought about it.
-- [ ] Your commit messages are meaningful
+- [X] Your commit messages are meaningful:
+    Quick simple messages about each commit.
-- [ ] You made the changes in a commit that relate to the commit message
+- [X] You made the changes in a commit that relate to the commit message
-- [ ] You don't include changes in a commit that aren't related to the commit message
+- [X] You don't include changes in a commit that aren't related to the commit message:
+    A couple times, I forgot to mention updating this spec, but other changes were accounted for.